klcodanr/roman-numeral/README.md

  1. `npm install`
  2. `node .`

-This will start a server on the port 8080 which should respond to the following request: http://localhost:8080/romannumeral?query=3
+This will start a server on the port 8080 which will respond to requests in the following format: http://localhost:8080/romannumeral?query=3

 ### Docker Local Build / Run

-There are shortcuts to build and run the Docker container, to build / run the container:
+In addition to running the NodeJS app you can run via a Docker container:

  - Set up the [metrics configuration](#metrics)
  - Ensure port 8080 is unassigned